 My name is Jasmine Renold and I live in Bolton, UK.

-I am currently a member of the Neoartists group in Bolton and have a studio there.
+I am currently a member of neoartists in Bolton and have a studio there.
 I also write about aspects of creativity in my blog (below).

 WYRD: Old English wyrd is a verbal noun formed from the verb weorpan, meaning “to come to pass, to become“.
 The term developed into the modern English adjective weird.
 Adjectival use develops in the 15th century, in the sense “having the power to control fate“.
 (Source: Wikipedia)